piotrantosz/google-arts-crawler/README.md

 # Google Arts & Culture crawler
 Google Arts &amp; Culture high quality image downloader

+Download images from Google Arts and Culture in high resolution

 Using this script you can download any image from <https://artsandculture.google.com/> in high quality (even 12k!)

 _Warning: it's simple and ugly code created at one night.
 It might be full of bugs._